-What are some examples of ruminating?
+What are some examples of ruminations?

-- When we replay the same conversations in our minds but with different reactions on our part.
+When we replay the same conversations in our minds but with different reactions on our part.
 We may think things like, "If I had only said this instead."
 We may browbeat ourselves for not saying or doing the perfect things to be in control of an interpersonal situation.

 When we worry about the same things over and over with multiple bad outcomes.
 For example, a parent may worry about harm coming to their child.
 This may manifest in worries over the child's health, whether or not they will make it to school and back safely, or whether or not someone will bully them or hurt them in some way.
 It is a constant barrage of "what if" thoughts which leaves us feeling paralyzed.

-- Ruminating can include incessant worrying right at bedtime which keeps us up into the wee hours.
+Ruminating can include incessant worrying right at bedtime which keeps us up into the wee hours.
 These thoughts can include negative images of how the day did not go as expected.
 It can also include worrying about all the things we have not yet done and a feeling of being overwhelmed.

-- Your worrying is causing you to have sleep problems and is preventing you from either getting to sleep or staying asleep.
+Your worrying is causing you to have sleep problems and is preventing you from either getting to sleep or staying asleep.

-- Your ruminating is causing you to have physical symptoms of stress such as headaches, fatigue, or stomach aches.
-In addition if your ruminating is affecting your normal eating habits and you find yourself either overeating or not eating enough, it may be time to visit your doctor.
+Your ruminating is causing you to have physical symptoms of stress, such as headaches, fatigue, or stomachaches.
+In addition, if your ruminating is affecting your normal eating habits and you find yourself either overeating or not eating enough, it may be time to visit your doctor.

-- Your ruminating thoughts are interfering with your ability to work, parent, or function in the day to day.
+Your ruminating thoughts are interfering with your ability to work, parent, or function in the day to day.

 If you are suffering from the constant worrying and cannot find a way to stop on your own, this is a sign that you need some help from a therapist.

 Why do we ruminate?

-This is just my personal belief but I believe some of us ruminate because it feels like a way to control uncontrollable events in our life.
+This is just my personal belief, but I believe some of us ruminate because it feels like a way to control uncontrollable events in our life.
 In the back of our minds perhaps we think that if we just worry some more, we will be able to solve the problems at hand.
 It feels like we are doing something although all we are doing is spinning our wheels.
-I also believe that some of us are simply hard wired for worrying and our anxiety can be genetic.
+I also believe that some of us are simply hardwired for worrying and our anxiety can be genetic.
 We also learn to worry from our family of origin.
 If you tend to ruminate, chances are others in your family engage in similar behaviors.

 What can be done to stop ruminating?

-- If your constant worrying is causing you to suffer then it may be time to seek the help of a qualified therapist.
+If your constant worrying is causing you to suffer, then it may be time to seek the help of a qualified therapist.

-- Journal your worries.
+Journal about your worries.
 The process of writing can be very therapeutic.
 Seeing your worries written down may help you to discover themes to your anxiety.
 You may then have more clarity as to which issues to address first.

-- Schedule your worrying.
+Schedule your worrying.
 Allow yourself so much time to ruminate before you must switch gears and do or think about something else.

 Get up and move.
 Go outside and go for a walk.
 Sometimes physical movement and getting a change of scenery can disrupt our thought patterns to allow for a new perspective or insights.

-- Follow through with "If/then" thoughts to their extreme conclusion.
+Follow through with "if/then" thoughts to their extreme conclusion.
 This will help you to see what your real fears are.
-For example if you are worried about a co-worker making rude comments to you at work, your "if/then" thought process might go like this: "If my co-worker keeps saying rude things to me then"I may explode.
+For example if you are worried about a co-worker making rude comments to you at work, your "if/then" thought process might go like this: "If my co-worker keeps saying rude things to me, then I may explode.
 If I explode at work then I might lose my job."
 In this case it may be a fear of not being able to control one's anger and the subsequent consequences for that loss of control.
-It is then possible to problem solve ways to be assertive without losing one's cool.
+It is then possible to problem-solve ways to be assertive without losing one's cool.